Common Poisonous Plants for Cats to Avoid

 One tell-tale early sign could be an abrupt change in behavior.
 Is your normally playful puss suddenly more lethargic than a sunbathing sloth?
 Or perhaps they’re restlessly pacing like there’s an invisible fly they just can’t catch.
 Pay attention to these behavioral shifts; they’re often the first whispers of distress.
 What’s more, out of the blue vomiting or excessive drooling can be a glaring red flag.
 It looks and sounds unpleasant because it is—these are clear-cut signs your cat might be in a bind with botanicals.

 And let’s not forget the culinary clues.
-If you catch your kitty making a funny face as it chews, or they are pawing at their mouth like they just ate a lemon, it could be oral irritation from a plant.
-This is serious stuff, and coupled with a decreased appetite, it might suggest that your cat has nibbled something noxious.
+If you catch your kitty making a funny face as it chews, or they’re pawing at their mouth like they just ate a lemon, it could be oral irritation from a plant.
+That is serious stuff, and coupled with a decreased appetite, it might suggest that your cat has nibbled something noxious.
 Diarrhea, too, although not the most glamorous of topics, is another sign that shouldn’t be ignored.
 It is like your cat’s body sending SOS signals that something bad’s going down.

-It is not just the gut that gets hit; the heart and brain can take a knock, too.
+It isn’t just the gut that gets hit; the heart and brain can take a knock, too.
 Watch for any signs of weakness, altered breathing, or a heart that seems to be racing faster than a kitten after a laser pointer.
 And if your cat’s usually sharp maneuvers become clumsy or—worst-case scenario—you see seizures, it is definitely time to hit the emergency button.

 Remember, our whiskered companions have a flair for hiding their ailments, so as a detective-in-residence, you have to piece together these clues fast.
 When your cat’s health hangs in the balance, speed is of the essence.
 A rapid response can make all the difference in these leafy encounters gone wrong.